jithincheriyan/coine-2022-auckland/technical_programme.md

 ### Morning Session
 09:00 – 09:15: Introductions to COINE 2021

-09:15 – 10:15: Keynote 1, Marija Slavkovik from University of Bergen.
+09:15 – 10:15: Keynote 1, Marija Slavkovik from the University of Bergen.

 10:15 - 10:30: Coffee Break 1